Luis1Corado/Machine-learning/README.md

 # CS50 FINAL PROJECT

-This is going to be a machine learning repository, appliying some basics models to datasets that are interestings.
+This is going to be a machine learning repository, appliying some basics models to datasets that i find interesting.

 ## Digit recognition